tutumcloud/influxdb/README.md

 Configuring your InfluxDB
 -------------------------
-Open your browse to access `localhost:8083` to configure InfluxDB.
+Open your browser to access `localhost:8083` to configure InfluxDB.
 Fill the port which maps to `8086`.
 The default credential is `root:root`.
 Please change it as soon as possible.

 Alternatively, you can use RESTful API to talk to InfluxDB on port `8086`.
 For example, if you have problems with the initial database creation for version `0.9.x`, you can use the new `influx` cli tool to configure the database.
 While the container is running, you launch the tool with the following command: